victorhsantiago/ecoleta/README.md

 # Run
 $ npm start

-# Intall Expo's app in your smartphone, open it and scan the QR the see the app running
+# Install Expo app in your smartphone, open it and scan the QR to see the app running
 ```

 ---